-Insulation used for frost prevention shall be expanded or extruded polystyrene foam insulation with a minimum thickness of two inches with a minimum "R" value of 8.7 (at 75 degrees Fahrenheit mean temperature).
+Insulation used for frost prevention shall be expanded or extruded polystyrene foam insulation with a minimum thickness of 2 inches with a minimum "R" value of 8.7 (at 75 degrees Fahrenheit mean temperature).
 Insulation shall have a minimum compressive strength of 40 psi.

-For direct burial installations, tracer wire shall be 12 AWG, copper-clad steel wire with a minimum 280 lb. break load, with a minimum 30 mil insulation thickness, and complying with ASTM B910 / B910M, ASTM B170, and ASTM D1248.
-For directional drilling or boring installations, tracer wire shall be 10 AWG, copper-clad steel wire with a minimum 1,150 lb. break load, with a minimum 45 mil insulation thickness, and complying with ASTM B869, ASTM B170, and ASTM D1248.
+For direct burial installations, tracer wire shall be 12 AWG, copper-clad steel wire with a minimum 280 lb. break load, with a minimum 30 mil insulation thickness, and complying with ASTM B910 / B910M, ASTM B170, and ASTM D1248 or 12 AWG, solid copper wire with a minimum 197 lb. break load, with a minimum 30 mil insulation thickness, and complying with ASTM B3, ASTM B170, and ASTM D1248.
+For directional drilling or boring installations, tracer wire shall be 10 AWG, copperclad steel wire with a minimum 1,150 lb. break load, with a minimum 45 mil insulation thickness, and complying with ASTM B1010 / B1010M, ASTM B170, and ASTM D1248.
 Tracer wire for sanitary or storm sewer installation shall have green colored insulator.